2020 Democrats confronting debate over letting felons vote

 "That's too far for me," O'Neill said.
 "Practically, I'm just having a really hard time seeing that being implemented, and as a Democrat, I'm already concerned with the attack ads being printed up."

-Associated Press writers Hunter Woodall in Keene, New Hampshire and Meg Kinnard in Columbia, South Carolina, contributed to this report.
+Associated Press writers Hunter Woodall in Keene, N.H., and Meg Kinnard in Columbia, S.C., contributed to this report.